Skip to content

 • At rest: Postgres-level encryption depends on your hosting provider (Railway / your own infra).
 API keys are SHA-256 hashed before storage; passwords are bcrypt-hashed.

-• Per-user secrets (when per-user BYOK ships): will be encrypted in the database.
-The store isn’t shipped yet — see BYOK.
+• Per-user secrets (per-user BYOK keys): stored Fernet-encrypted in the database.
+The store is built but disabled unless the operator sets BYOK_ENCRYPTION_KEY — see BYOK.

 • Sell or share data with third parties.
 Period.